Airport Link, Brisbane: Patronage

 Traffic forecaster Arup, acting for BrisConnections, had predicted 135,000 vehicles a day will use the road one month after its opening.
 They forecast that it would climb to 160,000 vehicles per day by July 2015 and 291,000 vehicles per day by 2026.
 However another forecaster, Veitch Lister Consulting, estimated that traffic would rise to 91,600 vehicles per day by October 2012 but would fall to 70,300 by April 2013 when introductory tolls are introduced and to 53,900 after November 2013 when the full toll becomes effective.

 During its first week of operation the tunnel was used by an average 77,320 vehicles each day.

 The toll road remained free during its ramp up phase.
 Average daily patronage for August 2012 was 81,470, with average weekday traffic of 85,862.
 This has led some analysts to conclude that its days as a publicly listed company are limited.
 In February 2013, when Airport Link went into receivership, the average daily traffic using the road was 47,802 vehicles.

 Safety

 Brisconnections, the operator of the tunnel, claim the tunnel is the safest in Australia.
 A speed limit of 80 km/h along the main tunnel motorway and 60 km/h on exit and entry ramps has been set.
 Variable message signs 120 metres apart within the tunnel are used to convey important information.
 Six fixed speed cameras in 10 possible locations are in operation.
 There are 500 CCTV cameras, which can be viewed on 46 individually controlled monitors in the control room.
 An underground loudspeaker system is available if needed.
 Micro-heat detectors are able to measure temperature every six minutes and fire sprinklers that can deliver 600 millimetres an hour of water, are claimed to be able to put out a major fire in minutes.
 There is a 24-hour control room at Kedron with two operators and a supervisor.

+A smoke duct, is present throughout the entire length of the tunnel and 6 ventilation fan (300 hp each) can blow the smoke out of the tunnel with a very quick response time blowing full power.